BARLEY Overview Information

 BARLEY Side Effects & Safety

-Barley is LIKELY SAFE for most people.
+Barley is LIKELY SAFE for most people when taken by mouth appropriately.
 Barley flour can sometimes cause asthma.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Barley is LIKELY SAFE when taken by mouth during pregnancy in amounts commonly found in foods.
-But don’t eat barley sprouts.
-They are POSSIBLY UNSAFE.
+However, barley sprouts are POSSIBLY UNSAFE and should not be eaten in high amounts during pregnancy.

 Surgery: Barley might lower blood sugar levels.
 There is a concern that it might interfere with blood sugar control during and after surgery.
 Stop using barley at least 2 weeks before a scheduled surgery.